apivich-h/apivich-h.github.io/pages/index.md

 <br/>

+[^1]: Thai script: อภิวิชญ์ ​เหมะจันทร

-[^1]: _Apivich Hemachandra_ is my legal name, whereas _Kaotoo_ is my nickname.
+[^2]: _Apivich Hemachandra_ is my legal name, whereas _Kaotoo_ is my nickname.
 You can check out the Thai naming convention <a href="https://en.wikipedia.org/wiki/Thai_name">here</a>, but in brief, _Apivich Hemachandra_ is for formal documents and more formal events, whereas _Kaotoo_ is what people would usually refer to me as in more casual settings.
 Both names were given to me by my parents at birth.

+[^3]: Thai script: ข้าวตู

-[^2]: I asked my physics program director nicely enough and he allowed me to do a thesis on a topic related to computer science.
+[^4]: I asked my physics program director nicely enough and he allowed me to do a thesis on a topic related to computer science.